Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 Whether or not he actually believed he was a god is unclear.
 Perhaps it was poetic license?
 He may have been completely serious.
 Accounts say he was a solemn, dignified person, who was able to perform magic and heal the sick.

 Empedocles is reputed to have died when he threw himself into the molten crater of Mount Etna, the volcano that dominates Sicily.
-Accounts of this incident differ: some say he did this because he did not want his body found, so people would think he had truly been a god; or, it could be he was trying to prove his immortality to his followers, and he actually believed he would return to them as a fully fledged god.
+Accounts of this incident differ.
+Some say he did this because he did not want his body found, so people would think he had truly been a god.
+Or possibly he was trying to prove his immortality, and he actually believed he would return to his followers as a fully fledged god.

-Alternatively, and less dramatically, he may have moved in the latter part of his life to the Peloponnese peninsula in southern Greece, where he died of an unknown cause.
+Alternatively, and less dramatically, he did not jump into the volcano; he moved to the Peloponnese peninsula in southern Greece, where he died of an unknown cause.

 According to Aristotle, Empedocles died aged about sixty.
-Some other ancient sources claim he lived to the age of 77 or 109.
+Other ancient sources claim he lived to the age of 77 or 109.

 Author of this page: The Doc